-She graduated with a broadcast journalism degree from the University of Missouri.
-Go Tigers!
-She grew up in Glen Ellyn, a Chicago suburb.
+Marissa is proud to call St. Louis home.
+She graduated with a broadcast journalism degree from the University of Missouri (Go Tigers!) and grew up in Illinois.

-Marissa worked as a morning anchor at WPSD-TV (NBC) in Paducah, Kentucky and, most recently, as an evening anchor at KMIZ (ABC & FOX) in Columbia, Missouri.
+Marissa has worked as a morning anchor at WPSD in Kentucky and, most recently, as an evening anchor at KMIZ in nearby Columbia.

-Before that, Marissa interned for NBC News in New York City.
-She worked on the TODAY Show, NBC Nightly News, Dateline and MSNBC.
-Years later, Marissa’s reporting was even featured on an episode of Dateline (full circle moment!)
-In college, she worked as an anchor and reporter at KOMU-TV, an NBC affiliate in Columbia, Missouri.
+Marissa has also competed internships for NBC News in New York.
+She worked on the Today Show, NBC Nightly News, Dateline and MSNBC.
+Years later, Marissa’s reporting was even featured on an episode of Dateline.
+During college, she worked as an anchor and reporter at KOMU in Columbia.
 Marissa traveled to Kandaria, Kenya for a special report on the AIDS orphan crisis.
-She shot, wrote and edited the nine-part series and it was awarded First Place “Special Series or Documentary” by the Kentucky Associated Press.
+She shot, wrote and edited the nine-part series and it was awarded First Place for a documentary or series by the Kentucky Associated Press.

-Marissa was named 2016 & 2017’s “Best News Anchor” by the Missouri Broadcasters Association.
-She has also won a number of awards for her interviewing and investigative reporting on dangerous intersections, the opioid crisis and public agencies violating the law by botching public records.
+Marissa was named “Best News Anchor” in 2016 and 2017 by the Missouri Broadcasters Association.
+She has also won awards for her interviewing and investigative reporting on dangerous intersections, the opioid crisis and public agencies violating the law by botching public records.

-Marissa loves being a journalist because she likes meeting new people and getting involved in the community.
+Marissa loves being a journalist because it allows her to meet new people and get involved in the community.
 Most importantly, she believes it’s a journalist’s duty to give a voice to the voiceless and hold those in power accountable.